ewaldmire/ascender/docs/docsite/rst/userguide/projects.rst

   -  **Clean** - Removes any local modifications prior to performing an update.
   -  **Delete** - Deletes the local repository in its entirety prior to performing an update.
 Depending on the size of the repository this may significantly increase the amount of time required to complete an update.
   -  **Track submodules** - Tracks the latest commit.
 See more details in the tooltip |tooltip|.
-  -  **Update Revision on Launch** - Updates the revision of the project to the current revision in the remote source control, as well as cache the roles directory from :ref:`Galaxy <ug_galaxy>` or :ref:`Collections <ug_collections>`. climber ensures that the local revision matches and that the roles and collections are up-to-date with the last update.
+  -  **Update Revision on Launch** - Updates the revision of the project to the current revision in the remote source control, as well as cache the roles directory from :ref:`Galaxy <ug_galaxy>` or :ref:`Collections <ug_collections>`. ascender ensures that the local revision matches and that the roles and collections are up-to-date with the last update.
 Also, to avoid job overflows if jobs are spawned faster than the project can sync, selecting this allows you to configure a Cache Timeout to cache prior project syncs for a certain number of seconds.
   -  **Allow Branch Override** - Allows a job template or an inventory source that uses this project to launch with a specified SCM branch or revision other than that of the project's.
 For more detail, see :ref:`job branch overriding <ug_job_branching>`.

     .. image:: ../common/images/projects-create-scm-project-branch-override-checked.png